pactumjs/pactum/docs/contract-testing.md

 * **Provider** - An application (often called a service) that provides functionality or data for other applications to use, often via an API.

 * **Contract** - A contract is a documented form of shared understanding between a consumer & a provider.
-Pact creates this document in the form of **JSON** file.
+Pact creates this document in the form of a **JSON** file.

 * **Pact** - A contract between a consumer and provider is called a pact.
 Each pact is a collection of interactions.